 At Yeovil College University Centre, we are proud to deliver a range of practical and academic qualifications in the heart of Yeovil to support you with the next steps in your career journey.
 Our University Centre offers a real alternative to traditional university, where you can study university-level qualifications within a personalised environment.
 All qualifications have been designed with local employers and industry requirements in mind, flexibly delivered for real people with busy time-constrained lives.

-The Yeovil College University Centre is constantly evolving and expanding its provision, introducing new qualifications year on year.
-We offer a range of qualification types from a Higher National Certificate (HNC) at Level 4 right through to a full Bachelor’s Degree at Level 6, many of which can be studied either full or part time to allow students to balance other life commitments alongside their studies.
+At Yeovil College University Centre, we are constantly evolving and expanding our provision, introducing new qualifications year on year.
+We offer a range of qualification types from a Higher National Certificate (HNC) at Level 4 right through to a full Bachelor’s Degree at Level 6, many of which can be studied either full or part-time to allow students to balance other life commitments alongside their studies.
 Whether progressing straight from a Level 3 course, or looking to return to education after some time away from the classroom, we are excited to welcome new learners to be part of our supportive and diverse student community.